joshyorko/rke_airgap_install/README.md

 ---
 title: Use Hauler to Air Gap the Rancher Stack
-author: Andy Clemenko, @clemenko, clemenko@gmail.com
+author: Andy joshyorko, @joshyorko, joshyorko@gmail.com
 ---

 # Use Hauler to Air Gap the Rancher Stack